-Role of Managed Care.
+ROLE OF MANAGED CARE.
 Managed care organizations play a significant role in the health care industry and their role is expected to increase over the next several years.
 Managed care organizations typically negotiate capitated payment contracts, whereby a clinical laboratory receives a fixed monthly fee per covered individual, regardless of the number or cost of tests performed per covered individual and regardless of the number or cost of tests performed during the month (excluding certain tests, such as esoteric tests and anatomic pathology services).
 Laboratory services agreements with managed care organizations have historically been priced aggressively due to competitive pressure and the expectation that a laboratory would capture not only the volume of testing to be covered under the contract, but also the additional fee-for-services business from patients of participating physicians who are not covered under the managed care plan.
 However, as the number of patients covered under managed care plans continues to increase, there is less such fee-for-service business and, accordingly, less high margin business to offset the low margin (and often unprofitable) managed care business.
 Furthermore, increasingly, physicians are affiliated with more than one managed care organization and as a result may be required to refer clinical laboratory tests to different clinical laboratories, depending on the coverage of their patients.
-As a result, a clinical laboratory might not receive any fee-for-service testing from such physicians.
+As a result, a clinical laboratory might not receive any fee-forservice testing from such physicians.
 The increase in managed care has also resulted in declines in the utilization of laboratory testing services.
-See "Business--Clients and Payors" and "Business--The Clinical Laboratory Testing Industry."
+See "Business-- Clients and Payors" and "Business--The Clinical Laboratory Testing Industry."
 During the year ended December 31, 1996, services to managed care organizations under capitated rate agreements accounted for approximately 4% of the Company's net revenues from clinical laboratory testing and approximately 10% of the volume of specimens or accessions tested by the Company.
 As discussed below, the Company has begun an active effort to improve the profitability of new and existing business.
-The Company has experienced some volume declines as a result of this effort, however, the fourth quarter of 1996 was the second consecutive quarter since the Merger that the Company's price per accession or specimen did not decline versus the immediately preceding quarter.
+The Company has experienced some volume declines as a result of this effort, however, the first quarter of 1997 was the first quarter in two years that the Company's price per accession or specimen increased versus the comparable prior year quarter.
 There can be no assurance however of the timing or success of such measures or that the Company will not lose market share to other clinical laboratories who continue to aggressively price laboratory services agreements with managed care organizations.
 In addition, despite such efforts, the Company may experience declines in per test revenue as managed care organizations continue to increase their share of the health care insurance market.